saucerswaplabs/hedera-improvement-proposal/HIP/hip-0000-hvs.md

 ## Abstract

 For thousands of years, voting has played a key role in democratic society.
-Citizens vote to express preferences, hold their representatives accountable, and shape the nature of governance.
+Citizens vote to express preferences, hold their representatives accountable, and shape the nature of their government.
 The health of a democracy depends on the inclusiveness and integrity of its vote.

 Voting is just as critical to governance of a decentralized application (dApp).
 An ideal vote distributes power among token holders to make decisions, resolve conflicts, and evolve the protocol.
 But this ideal does require a ledger that can support fast, fair, and secure